-The treatments of Complex Regional Pain Syndrome target alleviating pain by treating or reducing the Complex Regional Pain Syndrome symptoms.
+The treatments of Complex Regional Pain Syndrome mostly target alleviating pain.
 Treatment methods are mainly in form of invasive and non-invasive therapies.
 Physical therapy can help treat Complex Regional Pain Syndrome patients by improving blood flow as well as recover movement and coordination in affected areas.
 Psychotherapy is a necessary treatment for the psychological effects like anxiety and depression.
 This is because if the psychological effects are ignored, rehabilitation and the recovery process with other treatment can be more difficult.

-Several medications like non-steroidal anti-inflammatory drugs (NSAIDs), neridronate, oxygen radical scavengers such as dimethylsulphoxide, gabapentin, corticosteroids, calcium modulating drugs, anticonvulsants, antidepressants, and opioids have been used in the treatment of Complex Regional Pain Syndrome.
+Several medications like non-steroidal anti-inflammatory drugs (NSAIDs), Neridronate, oxygen radical scavengers such as dimethyl sulfoxide, gabapentin, corticosteroids, calcium modulating drugs, anticonvulsants, antidepressants, and opioids have been used in the treatment of Complex Regional Pain Syndrome.
 These target to treat the Complex Regional Pain Syndrome symptoms like inflammation, reduce pain, and strengthen bones.
-In order to effectively treat Complex Regional Pain Syndrome, the medications are often used in combination with psychological interventions and physical rehabilitation programmes.
+These medications are often used in combination with psychological interventions and physical rehabilitation programmes.

-There are natural alternatives that can be used to treat and alleviate the pain associated with Complex Regional Pain Syndrome.
+There are natural alternatives that can be used to alleviate the pain associated with Complex Regional Pain Syndrome.
 These include:

 - Magnesium to relieve pain as it reduces the signals of pain that are transmitted to the brain.
 This only serves to relieve pain felt by the patient but does not treat the condition.